jub0t/searchalgo.lua/README.md

-# searchalgo.lua
+> [!Important]
- Search engine algorithm visualized using a 3D engine(Roblox studio)
+> This is obviously a very poor example of how complicated and well-written search engine algorithms can be.
+This was just my attempt to take Google's PageRank algorithm and visualize it in a 3D engine.